John031265/Graylog-Offline/README.md

 2_GRAYLOGDATANODEINSTALL
 3_GRAYLOGSERVERINSTALL

-In each area is a text file LinksToFiles.txt.
-This file contains the links to all of the filews required per step.
-Download these files and put them in their respective directory and execute respectively Part1.sh, Part.sh and Part3.sh

 Step1:
 1. Create the 1_MONGODBINSTALL directory
-2. Download all files as outlined in the LinksToFiles.txt file
+2. Download all of the files in 1_MONGODBINSTALL
-3. Execute the Part1.sh script
+3. Execute the script Step1.sh.
+The scipt will download the reuired files and install them respectivley.

 Step2:
 1. Create the 2_GRAYLOGDATANODEINSTALL directory
-2. Download all files as outlined in the LinksToFiles.txt file
+2. Download all of the files in 2_GRAYLOGDATANODEINSTALL
-3. Execute the Part2.sh script
+3. Execute the script Step2.sh.
+The scipt will download the reuired files and install them respectivley.

 Step3:
 1. Create the 3_GRAYLOGSERVERINSTALL directory
-2. Download all files as outlined in the LinksToFiles.txt file
+2. Download all of the files in the 3_GRAYLOGSERVERINSTALL
-3. Execute the Part3.sh script
+3. Execute the script Step3.sh.
+The scipt will download the reuired files and install them respectivley.

-*The GraylogV1.zip contains all files in the structure above including scripts.

 Current bugs
 - During Preflight step no Datanodes found